gnu-octave/bootstrap/README.md

 ### Installation

-To install (or test) the statistics-resampling package at a location of your choice, follow these steps:
+To install (or test) the statistics-resampling package at a location of your choice for either **Matlab or Octave**, follow these steps:

  * Download the latest package release from [here](https://github.com/gnu-octave/statistics-resampling/releases/).
 Extract (not just browse) the contents of the compressed file (.zip or .tar.gz), and move the package directory to the desired location.
  * Open Octave or Matlab (command prompt).